pcaversaccio/block-explorer-swissdlt/README.md

 <!-- example usage, screen shots, demos -->
 ## Usage
-### Run service
+### Run Service
-If you don't have a [service-runner](https://github.com/etclabscore/jade-service-runner) running, then you can use the one in the package.json via: (or see the configuration section below to provide your own ethereum rpc URL):
+If you don't have a [service-runner](https://github.com/etclabscore/jade-service-runner) running, then you can use the one in the package.json via: (or see the configuration section below to provide your own ethereum RPC URL):
 ```bash
 npm run service-runner
 ```